SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "DHCP Server Error Failed Loading the CallOut DLL"

+    This rule detects a DHCP server error in which a specified Callout DLL (in registry) could not be loaded.

+    - **Effort:** intermediate

+??? abstract "DHCP Server Loaded the CallOut DLL"

+    This rule detects a DHCP server in which a specified Callout DLL (in registry) was loaded.
+This would indicate a succesful attack against DHCP service allowing to disrupt the service or alter the integrity of the responses.

+    - **Effort:** intermediate

 ??? abstract "DNS Exfiltration and Tunneling Tools Execution"

     Well-known DNS exfiltration tools execution

     - **Effort:** intermediate

+??? abstract "DNS Server Error Failed Loading The ServerLevelPluginDLL"

+    This rule detects a DNS server error in which a specified plugin DLL (in registry) could not be loaded.
+This requires the dedicated Windows event provider Microsoft-Windows-DNS-Server-Service.

+    - **Effort:** master

 ??? abstract "Data Compressed With Rar"